qwaneu/qwaneu.github.io/_drafts/tdd-start-with-expectation.md

 ![start with the expectation, person holding a finish flag](/attachments/blogposts/2021/tdd/start-at-expectation.jpg) {: class="post-image post-image-50" }

-Think of it like when you have to write a report (like you had to do when you were at school): a good approach is to first write up the conclusions, and then write the rest of the report leading to those conclusions.
-Writing a test is similar in this way.
+Think of it like writing a report - you might remember having to write reports when you were at school: a good approach is to first write up the conclusions, and then write the rest of the report leading to those conclusions.
+Writing a test by starting with the expectation works in a similar way.

-## Focus on the outcome
+## Focus on outcomes

+Focusing on the expectation first means focusing on the desired outcome.
-The test will focus on a desired outcome, which is often easier to express than the set up code needed.
-You will also notice duplication in set up code more clearly.
-Starting with the expectation is harder than just copy-pasting the previous test and changing some words.
+Sometimes this is easier to express than the set-up code needed.
+You will also notice duplication in set-up code more clearly.

+Starting with the expectation is harder than just copy-pasting the previous test and changing some lines.
 It forces you to think of desired behaviour and interfaces right from the beginning.
+You suddenly have to state clearly what you are working towards.

-By starting with the expectation, we focus on the test outcomes and work backward from there.
-Once the expectation is clear, we write the minimally required setup and code to get to our outcome.
+From the expectation we work backwards to complete the test.
+We write the minimally required set-up and code to get to our outcome.

-It is ok to have it feel wrong and awkward.
-Starting with an expectation, you inject a little deliberate practice in your day to day work.

 ## Example

 Let's look at an example from our [Online Agile Fluency® Diagnostic application](/2020/09/25/hexagonal-frontend-example.html).
-This application support a facilitator in running a workshop with a development team.
-This is represented in the code by a concept _DiagnosticSession_.
-We would like to enable co-facilitation, so we want to add a sharing feature to the DiagnosticSession class.
+This application supports a facilitator in running a workshop with a development team.
+In the code, we represent such a workshop by a concept _DiagnosticSession_.

-How do we start?
-First create a session?
+We would like to enable co-facilitation of workshops and add a sharing feature to the DiagnosticSession class.
+So how do we start?
+Create a session, do something with it?
 No, let's start with the expected outcome: a shared session is accessible for the co-facilitator:

 ```python
 def test_sharing_makes_it_accessible_for_the_secondary_facilitator():